jaredpalmer/tsdx/templates/basic/README.md

 ### GitHub Actions

-A simple action is included that runs these steps on all pushes:
+Two actions are added by default:

-- Installs deps w/ cache
+- `main` which installs deps w/ cache, lints, tests, and builds on all pushes
-- Lints, tests, and builds
+- `size` which comments cost comparison of your library on every pull request using [`size-limit`](https://github.com/ai/size-limit)

 ## Optimizations